divyam-prajapati/Movie-Chat-Bot/README.md

 To exit the chatbot, simply type quit or exit.

 # PROJECT 2
-## Chatbot with encoder-decoder and attension mechanism
+## Chatbot with encoder-decoder and attention mechanism
 For details on the model and the approach please read this [report](https://github.com/divyam-prajapati/Movie-Chat-Bot/blob/main/DBP230000_PROJECT2_REPORT.pdf)

 The Code is availabe in the [notebook](https://github.com/divyam-prajapati/Movie-Chat-Bot/blob/main/DBP230000_NLP_MovieBot.ipynb).